 According to many, Protestants say we’re saved by faith while Catholics say we’re saved by good works.

-But what does the Bible say?
+But what does Scripture say?

-This Sunday’s readings are clear – it’s neither.
+The Bible is clear – it’s neither.
 And it’s both.
 At the very same time.

 So the faith camp wins?
 Not so fast.
 Let’s take a closer look at what the Bible means by faith.